About Trauma, PTSD and Occupational Stress Injury (OSI)

 When a potentially dangerous or deadly event occurs, it’s normal to go through a period of anxiety.
 However, for some people, the emotional effects of the trauma do not fade with time.
 Instead, stress levels remain high.
 As months and years pass, this consistently high level of anxiety takes a toll on the person’s health.
 When this occurs, a person may be diagnosed with post-traumatic stress injury, commonly referred to as PTSD.
-PTSD is a mental and physical health condition that requires specialized treatment and intervention.
+PTSD is a brain injury that impacts a person's mental and physical health conditions.
+PTSD requires specialized treatment and intervention.

 Clients can learn how to manage their symptoms and improve their quality of their life.
 One way to achieve these skills is by combining therapy, mindfulness, regular exercise, making efforts to improve sleep quality and eat healthier meals, and taking medication (if appropriate).
 Client may also benefit from exposure therapy (as appropriate, depending on individual circumstances).
 Exposure therapy provides individuals with an opportunity to desensitize themselves to situations or triggers that cause PTSD symptoms, in a safe and supportive environment.

 Boreal Wellness Centres is a recognized leader in providing multi-disciplinary group therapy programs, including its Resilient Living™ Trauma Day Treatment Program.
 Read the details of the program below.